noirBreckin/MSU-Portfolio/Programs/P02/README.md

-For this program, I was tasked with reading in values from the console/user, assigning them as integers pertaining to the values of a sphere, and then calculating the volume of said sphere.
+For this program, I was tasked with reading in values from the console/user, assigning them as integers pertaining to the values of a sphere, a cone, and a cylinder, then calculating the volume of said sphere, cone, and cylinder.